 The io game genre all began with the release of an insanely addicting game called agar.io (which was probably inspired by another game called “Osmos”).
 Agario grew so fast that within months, it was already seeing several hundred thousand players worldwide.
 What made this io game so unique was it’s very interesting style.
 Unlike most browser games of the past, it was designed to be played in a fullscreen browser window, and was entirely multiplayer.
 This set the framework for many of the other .io games that would hit the web in the months to come.

 On this site you will find that the games in the list have a common style and theme similar to those mentioned above.
 The goal of the list is to bring exposure to these awesome .io games that often times go unnoticed.
-This is due to the fact that they are all standalone games which means that they are all hosted on seperate sites.
-That’s what we’re here for!
+This is due to the fact that they are all standalone games which means that they are all hosted on separate sites.
+That’s what I'm here for!
 So, support the games and make sure you bookmark this site.
-(CTRL-D) We try to keep it updated with the best, new io games every week, so make sure to check back from time to time.
+(CTRL-D) I try to keep it updated with the best, new io games every day, so make sure to check back from time to time.
 Have fun!